 Frame sync (FS) signifies the start of frame on the PCM bus for all four channels.
 FS occurs every 125 μ s at an 8 kHz rate.
 FS must be synchronous with the PCM bus clock (BCLK) and must be high for a minimum of one BCLK period.
 The PCM interface operates using fixed data rate timing, data timing for both transmit and receive are controlled by BCLK.
-BCLK can be any value from 512 kHz (eight time slots) to 16.384 MHz (256 time slots) as defined by Table 14.
+BCLK can be any value from 512 kHz (eight time slots) to 16.384 MHz (256 time slots) as defined by Table 18.

-The PCM bus transfers the most significant bit of the time slot first, consistent with normal telephony practices.
-Figure 19 shows FS, transmit data (DX), and receive data (DR) beginning on the rising edge of BCLK and being latched on the falling edge of BCLK.
-Figure 20 shows DX and DR beginning and FS being latched on the rising edge of BCLK and DX and DR being latched on the falling edge of BCLK.
+The PCM bus transfers the most significant bit of the time slot first, consistent with normal telephony practice.
+Figure 24 shows FS, DX, and DR beginning on the rising edge of BCLK and being latched on the falling edge of BCLK.
+Figure 25 shows DX and DR beginning, and FS being latched on the rising edge of BCLK, and DX and DR being latched on the falling edge of BCLK.

-Figure 19 portrays a bit offset of zero, and Figure 20 portrays a transmit bit offset of one and a receive bit offset of two.
+Figure 24 portrays a bit offset of zero, and Figure 25 portrays a transmit bit offset of one and a receive bit offset of two.
 Bit offset skews the PCM transmit and/or receive data independently from the FS reference.
 Up to seven BCLK cycles of bit offset can be employed on a per-channel basis.
 This flexibility can accommodate special timing requirements.